- ICH GCP

 Detailed Description

-This is a multicenter, open-label, single-arm, multiple-dose study of intravenous (IV) ceftobiprole medocaril (prodrug of the active moiety ceftobiprole).
-It may be combined with ampicillin and/or an aminoglycoside based on the Investigator's judgement according to manufacturer's instructions and/or local standard of care.
+This was a multicenter, open-label, single-arm, multiple-dose study of intravenous (IV) ceftobiprole medocaril (prodrug of the active moiety ceftobiprole).
+It could be combined with ampicillin and/or an aminoglycoside based on the Investigator's judgement according to manufacturer's instructions and/or local standard of care.

-Following screening, ceftobiprole will be administered as a 2-hour infusion at a dose of 7.5 mg/kg every 12 hours to 15 mg/kg every 8 hours, depending on age and weight.
+Following screening, ceftobiprole was administered as a 2-hour infusion at a dose of 7.5 mg/kg every 12 hours to 15 mg/kg every 8 hours, depending on age and weight.

 Study Type